algao1/crumbs/dbs/keg/README.md

 # KegDB

-KegDB is a simple no-dependency disk-based key-value store (under 1K LOC) based on [Bitcask](https://riak.com/assets/bitcask-intro.pdf) that is, *gasp*, not **blazingly fast**.
+KegDB is a simple no-dependency disk-based key-value store (under 1K LOC) based on [Bitcask](https://riak.com/assets/bitcask-intro.pdf) that is, _gasp_, not **blazingly fast**.
 It is meant purely as an educational project to learn more about how databases work.

 Currently, it supports the following operations:

 -   Put
 -   Get
 -   Delete
 -   Fold
 -   Compact
 -   Close

 ## Design

 KegDB maintains a collection of stale files and an active file.
 The files store the actual keys and values, and an in-memory key directory maps keys to file offsets.
 Writes to KegDB appends to the end of the active file and also updates the key directory with the file offset.
 The active file is rotated out once it is full, and transitions to a stale state (read-only).

 Each record has the following binary format

 ```
 +-----------+--------+----------+------------+-------+-----+
 | Timestamp | Expiry | Key Size | Value Size | Value | Key |
 +-----------+--------+----------+------------+-------+-----+
 ```

 The first three entries are considered part of the header.
 The checksum (CRC) is left out of the implementation for simplicity's sake, but having it would allow us to check the integrity of the data.

-The choice to place `Value` before `Key` is arbitrary, and I may revisit this someday.

 ### Compaction